-Everywhere you look, travel inspiration is in your face; whether you on social media or in conversation with someone.
-You see idyllic destinations in magazines, read about towns and cities in books or simply fantasize about being in another world.
+Travel inspiration is in your face; whether you on social media or in conversation with someone.
+You see idyllic destinations in magazines, read about towns and cities in books or, simply fantasize about being in another world.
 Yet, it can be overwhelming if you can’t pinpoint exactly where you want to be.

 Until the next Travel Series.